apagade/Test/README.md

 $ git commit -a
 ```

-This will open up a editor to add a commit message.
+This will open up an editor to add a commit message.
 It is good practise to write a short description about the code changes done.

 A simpler and common alternative is to provide the commit message as argument in ` git commit` command itself:
 ```